tl1995/daCPMMH_MALA/README.md

 Data, tuning matrix and helper functions are contained in dataAphid.dat, sigtuneAphidBench.dat and aphid_helpers.r respectively (these are sourced in aphid_schemes.r)

-Schemes used in the Lotka-Volterra application are contained in lv_schemes.r (To be uploaded!)
+Schemes used in the Lotka-Volterra application are contained in lv_schemes.r

-Data, tuning matrix and helper functions are contained in dataLV.dat, sigtuneLVBench.dat and lv_helpers.r respectively (these are sourced in lv_schemes.r) (To be uploaded!)
+Data, tuning matrix and helper functions are contained in dataLV.dat, sigtuneLVBench.dat and lv_helpers.r respectively (these are sourced in lv_schemes.r)

 General helper functions used in both applications are contained in general_helpers.r (these are sourced in both aphid_schemes.r and lv_schemes.r)